Maleesha2001-malee/IT3133-Assesment_04/README.md

 - Randomly selects a target animal.
 - Clickable animal grid for matching.
 - Displays **WIN** or **LOSE** based on selection.
-- "Play Again" button to restart the game.
+- Refesh the page to restart the game.

 ---